top of page

 • Representatives of NH service agencies.

-The NHMHPAC meets quarterly.
+The BHPAC meets quarterly.
 These meetings are public.

 Provides information, education and support for children and youth, families, adults and older adults who are dealing with the challenges of mental illness.